Skip to main content

 These data differentiate between All cancers and cancer site prevalence as explained below:

 2. When calculating cancer prevalence for all cancers combined, in the case of multiple cancer diagnoses, only the first cancer (C00-C97 excl.
-C44) diagnosed in the observation period is counted.
+NMSC) diagnosed in the observation period is counted.
 Each patient is only counted once in the observation period.

 For these reasons, cancer site prevalence will not sum to the 'All cancers combined' prevalence counts.